Gant/Gant.github.io/index.md

 ## Endnote

-If you give Gant a go and have some feedback, do let us know on the Gant User mailing list or perhaps the Groovy User mailing list.
+If you give Gant a go and have some feedback, do let us know on the Groovy User mailing list, putting [Gant] in the Subject field..